 Another round of Blood Orange Mimosas, please!
-These ruby-hued beauties are a gorgeous and delicious way to enjoy seasonal produce and brighten up any brunch.
+Made with fresh-squeezed blood orange juice and sparkling wine, these ruby-hued beauties are a gorgeous and delicious way to enjoy seasonal produce and brighten up any brunch.

 About this Blood Orange Mimosa recipe

 Every year I wait for blood oranges to appear at the grocery store.
-If you blink (AKA skip a week), you might miss it.
-I was so happy to stumble across a big bag of these seasonal fruits recently so I could make a batch of blood orange mimosas for a Sunday brunch.
+If you blink (AKA skip a week), you might miss them.
+I love using this seasonal citrus in everything from blood orange daiquiris and stunning blood orange margaritas to these bubbly blood orange mimosas.

-Mimosas are so wonderful for brunch any time of year, whether it’s strawberry mimosas for springtime or cranberry mimosas for Christmas.
+Mimosas are so wonderful for brunch any time of year, whether it’s strawberry mimosas for a springtime or Easter brunch or cranberry mimosas for Christmas.

 Serve this sparkling blood orange mimosa throughout blood orange season for any special occasion.
-Try them at a celebratory breakfast, a special brunch with your friends, New Year’s Eve, Valentine’s Day, Easter… you name it!
+Try them at a celebratory breakfast, a special brunch with your friends, New Year’s Eve, Valentine’s Day… you name it!

 Also known as the raspberry orange, the blood orange is a type of citrus in the orange family with flesh that’s a vivid, crimson color — almost blood-like — and a sweet flavor with a pleasantly bitter edge.